jamesblckwell/GitDocumenter/README.md

 # GitDocumenter
-A simple PHP script to convert DocBlocks to GitHub/BitBucket
+A simple PHP script to convert DocBlocks to GitHub/BitBucket-compatible MarkDown